vacp2p/vac.dev/research-areas.md

 ## P2P/Networking

-Things related to P2P protocols and networking, including usage of WebRTC, Discovery for resource restricted devices, new p2p protocols with different trade-offs etc.
+R&D related to P2P protocols and networking, including usage of WebRTC, Discovery for resource restricted devices, and new p2p protocols with different trade-offs.

 ## Censorship resistance